 As a film director, producer and a passionate voice for Māori, Merata broke down nearly every barrier known to Māori women.
 For her, image was a powerful means of communication.
 She also pioneered Maori current affairs on television, acted, lectured and mentored the next generation of filmmakers.

 Merata worked tirelessly for Māori creative control because she believed that Māori bought a unique passion and intensity to the telling of their stories.
 She became a leader in Māori filmmaking and was the first NZ woman to produce a feature –length documentary, Patu (1981), a passionate record of the clashes between police and protestors during the 1981 Springbok Rugby tour.
-She was also the second Māori woman to direct a feature film drama, Mauri (1988).
+In 1988 her film Mauri, became the first feature written and directed by a Māori woman.

 Throughout her life Merata used film to push for for social change in race relations, justice, the portrayal of Maori history and workers’ rights.
 She was made a Companion of the Order of Merit, not long before her sudden death in 2010.

 “Swimming against the tide becomes as exhilarating experience.
 It makes you strong.
 I am completely without fear now.”

 Peter Sharples – Tribute https://www.thebigidea.nz/stories/tribute-merata-mita